hgillispie/Fingerprint-Auth0/installation_guide.md

 5. Follow the quickstart guide here https://dev.fingerprint.com/docs/quick-start-guide Fingerprint offers multiple SDKs for mobile and web applications, choose the most suitable for your application.
 If you have issues, please contact https://fingerprint.com/support/
 6. After integration, redeploy and visit your application
 7. Return to your Fingerprint Dashboard, click on "Fingerprint Pro" in the left hand menu and verify a visitorId and RequestId is being returned
 8. In your application, find where the Auth0 Login is being called.
-In this example, I created a wrapped for the Auth0 Login method to pass in the Fingerprint visitorId and the requestId.
+In this example, we created a wrapped for the Auth0 Login method to pass in the Fingerprint visitorId and the requestId.

 ```async function loginWithFingerprint() {
 if (data) {